-Prerequisite: HCAD 3100 and HCAD 3200 with a grade of "C" or better.
-An introduction to the implementation, security, and management of information systems in healthcare management, with an overview of standards and components to assure quality information.
+An introduction to the implementation, security, and management of information systems in healthcare management, with an overview of standards, components, and data such as Bloomberg to assure quality information.

 HCAD 4000.
 Legal and Ethical Issues in Healthcare Administration.
 3 Hours.